Samoyed Temperament: What's Good About 'Em, What's Bad About 'Em

 - Chasing instincts.
 Some Samoyeds have strong instincts to chase (and sometimes grab!) cats and other fleeing creatures, including deer and livestock.

 - Mind of his own.
-Samoyeds are not Golden Retrievers.
-They have an independent mind of their own and can be manipulative.
-Some are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
+Samoyeds are very bright but they do have an independent mind of their own.
+Some are manipulative, willful, or dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.

 - Grooming.
 To keep their long thick coat free of mats, Samoyeds require a good deal of brushing and combing.